Masjid Al-Abrar: Architecture

 The design of the building is based on Indo-Islamic architecture with two tall minarets at the front.

 The building was built along a row of shophouses, and the frontage incorporated a five-foot way (1.524 m) that connects the walkway of the other shophouses.

 Transportation

-The mosque is accessible within walking distance from Telok Ayer MRT station.
+As is the case with the other national monuments along the same street, the Al-Abrar Mosque is within walking distance from the Telok Ayer MRT station on the Downtown Line.